 Here’s how I made it:

-I dumped the onions, tomato paste, butter, garlic, oregano, wild mushrooms, and red pepper flakes in a microwave safe bowl…
+I dumped the onions, tomato paste, butter (you can use another fat if you don’t do dairy), garlic, oregano, wild mushrooms, and red pepper flakes in a microwave safe bowl…

-…and nuked everything on high for ~5 minutes, stirring occassionally, until the onions were softened.
+…and nuked everything on high for ~5 minutes, stirring occasionally, until the onions were softened.

 I put the cooked aromatics in the slow cooker and stirred in the cremini, tomatoes, broth, and wine.

-I seasoned the chicken with salt and pepper and nestled them into the slow cooker and mixed everything well.
+I seasoned the chicken with salt and pepper and nestled them into the slow cooker and mixed everything.

 Then, I put on the lid and cooked the dish for 4-6 hours on low.